(Update – Swapped Sam’s live UStream with Michael’s recorded YouTube)

 This is an expansion on my Brrism talk on Systems Theory and how it can be applied to social media (systems).

 If you’re interested in the history of systems theory, General Systems Theory, Bertalanffy, et al, then my previous post touched on that, plus there are good wikipedia pages to read (linked to in this sentence).
-The first article in this mini-series concentrated on the overview, this article will introduce to a particular systems approach and I’ll conclude this mini-series with an example application.
+The first article concentrated on the overview, the next article introduces the Soft Systems approach and I’ll conclude this mini-series with this example application.

 If you’re interested in what was actually said in my talk, the video is up on Facebook (sorry, not on an embeddable site, will have to talk to Michael about that).
 Sam Downie (@samdownie) was streaming on UStream and the slides are on Slideshare.